-Open source customer relationship management (CRM) software is customizable software that manages contacts and deals.
-It is often free to download but typically requires technical ability to implement and use.
-We compared 20 programs for basic functionality, installation difficulty, technical support, and overall ease of use to arrive at the best six for small business.
+Open source customer relationship management (CRM) software is a customizable application that manages contacts and deals.
+It is often free to download but typically requires advanced technical ability to implement and use.
+We compared a variety of solutions for functionality, installation difficulty, technical support, and overall ease of use to arrive at the best six for small business.

 |Open Source CRM||Best For|

 (Best Overall) Businesses needing a robust, open-sourced application comparable to Salesforce or MS Dynamics

 Companies that want a powerful, browser-based open source CRM with cloud hosting

 |Businesses wanting a desktop or web-based CRM with advanced workflow automation and website tracking|

 Enterprise ecommerce businesses needing to manage and track multiple locations and territories

 Businesses wanting to incorporate operational management tools like human resources and production planning

 Nonprofits needing a solution to manage member relationships, run events, and track contributions

 Open source CRM software is used by businesses wanting contact and lead management functionality that can be highly customized to their unique sales process and hosted on-premise to give them more control over their data.
 However, they can be complicated to implement, sometimes requiring in-house IT support.
 Therefore, it is important to consider an open source CRM’s technical requirements and functionality, as well as proprietary options.